 “But, on every section, the alembic of English tolerance was working with remarkable speed and with an efficacy which, from the sectarian point of view, was only too complete.
 Not only was this the case with the native-born upper class, in whom the process was more notorious, but with their more modest association as well.
 An immigrant from Silesia, who at the outset of his career corresponded with his parents in Judaeo German and was anxious for the welfare of the religious institutions of his birthplace, could develop within twenty years into a staid British merchant, with his sons married to English girls – one a sea-captain and another in the colonial service, and Destined to be buried in Bath Abbey.
 So, too, the sons of a London synagogue functionary, all born in Germany, could lose touch with their co-religionists and enter English life as playwrights, authors, physicians, and even naval officers.
 This process was partially compensated by a modest though unmistakable trickle of proselytization, strenuously combated by the nervous communal leaders, which was to culminate most embarrassingly, notwithstanding their opposition, in the preposterous episode of the conversion to Judaism of the erstwhile Protestant champion, Lord George Gordon in 1787.”

 (For a complete look at Jews During King George III’s Reign, please visit this Google Book, History and Antiquities of the Jews in England).
 One thing that really struck a chord with me while doing my research for this book was the fact that Jews were permitted their rights to practice their religion, where I, a woman who was born a Pentacost, became a Baptist, practiced Existentialism for many years, and married a Catholic, would not have been given the same opportunity.
+For example, another plot point in this series can be found in Book 7, A Touch of Honor.
+In it, John Swenton is an English baron.
+He falls in love with the daughter of an Irish Catholic baron.
+To marry, they must first marry in the Church of England in order for their children to be recognized as Lord Swenton’s heirs.
+Then they can marry in the Catholic church to meet her family’s obligations.
 There are all types of prejudice in the world.

 The Realm has returned to England to claim the titles they left behind.
 Each man holds to the fleeting dream of finally knowing love and home, but first he must face his old enemy Shaheed Mir, a Baloch warlord, who believes one of the group has stolen a fist-sized emerald.
 Mir will have the emerald’s return or will exact his bloody revenge..